 Break and Enter

-Burglary is the offence of entering the dwelling of another person with the intent to commit a crime and is created by section 419(2) of the Queensland Criminal Code and, if the offence is committed by a ‘break’ (commonly called ‘breaking and entering’) the maximum penalty rises to life imprisonment.
+Burglary is the offence of entering the dwelling of another person with the intent to commit a crime and is created by section 419(2) of the Criminal Code Act 1899.
+If the offence is committed via a “break” (commonly called “breaking and entering”) the maximum penalty rises to life imprisonment.

 The Offence of Burglary By Break

-The term “dwelling” has a wide meaning under the Act and includes a building or even part of a building used as a residence, regardless if it is occasionally uninhabited.
+The term “dwelling” has a wide meaning under the Act and includes a building or part of a building used as a residence:

 Dwelling includes any building or structure, or part of a building or structure, which is for the time being kept by the owner or occupier for the residence therein of himself or herself, his or her family, or servants, or any of them, and it is immaterial that it is from time to time uninhabited.
 A building or structure adjacent to, and occupied with, a dwelling is deemed to be part of the dwelling if there is a communication between such building or structure and the dwelling, either immediate or by means of a covered and enclosed passage leading from the one to the other, but not otherwise.